Keep California's Working Families Moving

 California's transit agencies are facing a critical moment, and working families' access to transportation is in danger.
-The pandemic has created an operations funding crisis for transit agencies, and with supplemental federal funding about to end, California needs to step in with significant investment to support our essential transit systems.
+The pandemic has created an operations funding deficit for transit agencies, totaling at least $6 billion over the next five years.
+With supplemental federal funding about to end, we are calling on California to step in with a significant investment of $5.15 billion over the next five years to support our essential transit systems.

 Despite the challenges posed by the pandemic, California's transit agencies are adapting and innovating to attract more riders.
 They have implemented various strategies, including rider-focused schedules, enhancing the cleanliness and safety of transit vehicles and stations, providing real-time travel information, and offering targeted fare-free programs.
 However, these efforts may not be enough, and will require additional funding, to achieve a full recovery in the short term.